As an Amazon Associate I earn from qualifying purchases.

-When sharpening your darts, here’s a couple of things you should consider:
+When sharpening your darts, there’s a couple of things you should consider:

-- If you are using a sharpening stone, try to rotate the dart when rubbing the tip
+- If you are using a sharpening stone, rotate the dart when rubbing the tip

 - Keep the dart parallel to the surface of the sharpening stone.
 Rub the tip of your dart with minimum pressure

-- Make sure to keep a sharpener within your dart case at all times
+- Make sure to keep a sharpener in your dart case

 - Regularly check the tips of your darts before throwing them for maximum performance

 By following these methods, you should be able to remove a broken tip from your dart.
 In fact, there are three simple methods, which are common practice among most darts players.

 All of these methods offer the same outcome, some may just take longer than others.

 The point of a steel dart is made of hard steel.
 Hence, the best way to remove the broken point is by drilling it out of the barrel.
 To do this, you need tungsten carbide drill bits.
 In order to make things a little easier, try to slightly heat the barrel tip.
 By doing so, you can aid the drilling process.